evtapps/ditto-mcp/README.md

 ---

 This project is not affiliated with Ditto.
-“Ditto” is a respective trademark of its owner.
+"Ditto" is a respective trademark of its owner.